José María Belauste

 José María de Belausteguigoitia Landaluce (3 September 1889 – 4 September 1964), known as Belauste, was a Spanish footballer who played as a midfielder.

 Club career

-Born in Bilbao, Biscay, Belauste played with Athletic Bilbao from ages 15–36.
+Born in Bilbao, Biscay, Belauste played with Athletic Bilbao from the age of 15 to 36.
 His game was based on a physical display, as he stood at 1.93 meters and weighed 95 kilograms.